A pain-free old age by grooming your skin

-When you're over fifty, it's too late to rejuvenate your skin completely using grooming techniques.
+When you're over fifty, it's too late to rejuvenate your skin completely using pressure grooming techniques.

 But, your nails and fingertips can do an excellent job on your ugliest and most deteriorated areas.

-The appearance of aged skin can be greatly improved by using pressure and superficial grooming techniques.
+The appearance of aged skin can be greatly improved by using grooming techniques.

 - Because it never has been touched.